gameraccoon/sparse_set_container/README.md

 | remove    | O(n)      | O(n)    |
 | swap_remove | O(1)    | O(1)    |

-For iterating over the elements SparseSet exposes an iterator over an internal Vec with values, which is as efficient as iterating over a Vec directly.
+For iterating over the elements SparseSet exposes an iterator over a tightly packed slice with values, which is as efficient as iterating over a Vec.

 Differences to Vec:
 - Instead of using indexes, when adding an element, it returns a lightweight key structure that can be used to access the element later